Photoshop Watermark Methods: What Breaks in Real Work

 This works well when you are preparing a hero image, a single client preview, or a social graphic where you want to judge placement by eye.
 It also gives you the most control over font choice, spacing, blending, and how visible the mark should be against the background.

-A subtle corner text watermark, something you can create manually or with Watermark 3.
+A subtle corner text watermark you can create manually or with Watermark 3.

 The downside is repetition.
 If you edit every image by hand, you need to check size, spacing, and contrast every single time.
 That is manageable for a few files, but it quickly becomes slow for larger galleries.